3d viewer control

 image.png

-If you need more functionality than the 3d viewer control provides out of the box, you can use custom JS to extend it by adding custom parameter observers, adjusting the auto generated spec and much more.
+If you need more functionality than the 3d viewer control provides out of the box, you can use custom code to extend it by adding custom parameter observers, adjusting the viewer settings and much more.

-See 3d viewer control with custom JS for more details on how to do this.
+See 3d viewer control with custom code for more details on how to do this.

 Was this article helpful?